 Keep it real and simple

 The last thing you want is to make your employees feel that onboarding surveys are like daily chores.
 Keep the onboarding survey short, simple, engaging, and absolutely to the point.
-Just remember, it's not a high-school essay they are working on; it's feedback.
+Just remember, it's not a high-school essay they are working on; it's onboarding feedback.
 Because, the shorter, the merrier and easy to answer.

 Don't lose sight of the purpose

 Make sure you are sticking with the real reason for deploying the onboarding survey to your new hires.
 Asking too many irrelevant questions could make the survey longer and hence will affect the participation rates.
-Take action through the feedback immediately and efficiently.
+Take action through the employee anonymous feedback immediately and efficiently.

 Now, let's dig into the onboarding survey questions that you are looking for: